DrakeMTB/drakeMTB/webpages/girls.md

 stitle: 50 percent by 2025
 permalink: /girls/
 ---
+##  Girls Ride Saturday April 19th 2019 10am at Java Hut!!

+My name is Audrey Fehlhaber, and I’m one of the captains of the Drake Mountain Biking Team.
+I spoke with many of you at the last race about putting on a girls ride.
+I’d like to invite you all to a social, no-drop girls ride at 10:00am on Saturday, April 20th.
+We’ll be meeting at Java Hut in Fairfax and ending our ride with beverages/snacks and a group photo at the Marin Museum of Bicycling/Mountain Bike Hall of Fame (also in Fairfax).
+We’ll be riding up from the Deer Park trailhead, and the ride shouldn’t take more than a couple hours.
+All female riders, coaches, and ride leaders are welcome.
+Prospective female team members are also invited, as this is a great opportunity for them to meet some of the rad ladies in the league.
+Drake’s female captains will be present and are all Wilderness First Aid trained, as are our female coaches and ride leaders; your riders will be in good hands.

+I understand that Fairfax is a bit of a hike for some of the teams in the NorCal league, but I wanted to extend the invitation to all teams regardless.
+Even after racing for over two years, I realized that I still hadn't met many of the amazing female riders in the league.
+I hope this ride serves as an opportunity to meet more riders, find new riding buddies, and celebrate getting more girls on bikes.
+I tried to speak directly with someone from each Northern Conference team, but please spread the word to other Northern Conference riders and coaches!

+Regards,

+Audrey

 ##  50% Girls by 2025

 The Drake Mountain Bike Team has made a public commitment to have half of the team represented by girl riders by 2025 (currently the team is approximately 33% girls).